Tanz0rz/haxe-fmod/extension/functions.md

 ## system_setdspbuffersize
 <!-- System::setDSPBufferSize -->
 verdict: bound
 Covered by FmodSettings.
 FMOD only accepts the mixer buffer before init, so pass dspBufferSize (samples) and dspNumBuffers to FmodManager.Initialize().
-Both are native only (unsupported in HTML5), where the web build fixes the mixer at 2048 samples by 2 buffers and ignores them.
+Both apply on every target, the web build's default is 2048 samples by 2 buffers.
 ```haxe
 FmodManager.Initialize({dspBufferSize: 512, dspNumBuffers: 4});
 ```